 GOBA/Main Street is coordinates the annual concert line-up for the "Little Yough Summer Concert Series".
 These free concerts are held weekly during the summer beginning the first Friday in July and continuing through Labor Day.
 In addition the weekly Thursday night free pocket park movies in downtown Oakland as well as the annual Wonderful Wednesday promotion.

 They also coordinate winter activities including "A Great Small Town Christmas".
 It is fun for the entire family with a parade, georgeous Christmas decorations, singing, store specials, a bonfire, tree lighting ceremony and much more!
 Lastly, GOBA sponsors "Winterfest" which is always held President's Day weekend in February.
-There will be ice carving demonstrations by Master Ice Carver Bill Sandusky, illuminated ice sculptures, an ice bowling alley and slide, snowmobile races, wine tastings, a kick-off reception at Oakland Volunteer Fire Department and a Progressive Dinner.
+There are be ice carving demonstrations by Master Ice Carver Bill Sandusky, illuminated ice sculptures, an ice bowling alley and slide, snowmobile races, wine tastings, a and a Progressive Dinner.

 Make plans now to attend the annual Autumn Glory Festival.
-Next year's festival is slated for October 9-13, 2013 and the following year it will be October 8-12, 2014.
+This year's festival is slated for October 8-12, 2014.
 Hope to see you in Our Great Small Town!
 There are a variety of events to enjoy and take part in.
 The beauty of Autumn in Garrett County is most breath-taking.

 The Mayor and Town Council of Oakland invite you to come for a visit and stay for as long as you can...then come back as often as you can.
 You will find that Oakland is truly a Great Small Town!

 President of the Council:

 Mr. Michael A. Llewellyn